mahbub06ru/fl_zfcourier_crud_api_getx/README.md

-Courier Management System
+# Courier Management System
-Features
+# Feature
-Login to the user's account.
+1. Login to his/her account.
-View all parcels.
+2. See all the parcels.
-Create new parcels.
+3. Create new parcels.
-Update existing parcels.
+4. Update the parcels.
-Search parcels by recipient name, recipient phone, city, etc. (All available search query params are provided in the Postman collection).
+5. Search parcels by recipientName, recipientPhone, city etc. (All the available search query params are given in the postman)
-Users can view detailed information about a parcel on a separate screen.
+6. Users can see details of a parcel on a separate screen.
-Additional Features
+Additional
-Network status monitoring.
+7. Network checking
-Loading indicators.
+8. Loader
-Custom launcher icon.
+9. Launcher icon

-Dependencies
+# Dependencies used
 get: ^4.6.1
 intl: ^0.19.0
 get_storage: ^2.0.3